quire-io/guide/_docs/sublist-03-sublist-permission.md

 There is no limitation on how many sublists you can create for a project.
 A big dream now can be broken down into smaller and manageable to-do lists and sublists.

-Learn more on how Sublist helps you bridge the gap between team shared to-do lists and personal productivity here on our [blog](https://quire.io/blog/p/Quire-sublist.html).
-{: .notice}